-Gross Sales
+Gross Product Sales

-We recognize Zanaflex Capsules and Zanaflex tablets sales using a deferred revenue recognition model where shipments to wholesalers are recorded as deferred revenue and only recognized as revenue when end-user prescriptions of the product are reported.
+We recognize product sales of Zanaflex Capsules and Zanaflex tablets sales using a deferred revenue recognition model where shipments to wholesalers are recorded as deferred revenue and only recognized as revenue when end-user prescriptions of the product are reported.
 We recognized gross sales from the sale of Zanaflex Capsules and Zanaflex tablets of \$58.3 million for the year ended December 31, 2009, as compared to \$53.4 million for the year ended December 31, 2008, an increase of approximately \$4.9 million, or 9%.
 The increase was due to a 10% price increase effective January 1, 2009, offset by a slight downward trend in dollarized prescriptions for Zanaflex Capsules observed beginning in the second quarter of 2009.
-We expect sales of Zanaflex Capsules to decline in 2010 due to increasing managed care pressure, among other factors.